RSEng Management and Communication

 - legal aspects of research data, e.g. GDPR

-- publication: pseudonymization/anonymization methods
+- pseudonymization/anonymization methods for data privacy

 - public databases